+Divisions-Wheel!

-DIVISIONS-WHEEL!
-(The regiment, breaks into column of divisions, to which ever hand the new position out-flanks the old one, for to that hand will the whole have to incline during the march; and if it does not sensibly out-flank, then the regiment will break to the hand next to the point of intersection of the two lines. for that hand is nearest to, and will in general be the first to enter any part of the new position.
+The regiment breaks into column of divisions, to which ever hand the new position out flanks the old one, for to that hand will the whole have to incline during the march; and if it does not fensibly out flank.